aadarshv9/Hospital-API/readme.md

     -- This endpoint is used by a doctor to check all their generated reports till date according to the status.
     -- Pass status in request as a parameter and token in header part of the request(header --> authorization --> bearer token_generated).

+--> localhost:8000/api/v1/patients
+    -- This endpoint is used by a doctor retrieve a list of all their patients.
+    -- Pass token in header part of the request(header --> authorization --> bearer token_generated).

 FOLDER STRUCTURE :-

     |__HOSPITAL API